owhite/balancing-robot-notes/DOCS/controller_issues.md

 ## ✅ One-Sentence Summary
 Your system doesn’t follow control law because it’s **a nonlinear, second-order plant (or higher), driven by a torque–current mapping that isn’t accurate**, so PID designed for a linear first-order system will struggle.
 Higher-level control (feedforward, LQR, gain scheduling) is needed to stabilize it.

+--- Some other items to consider:

+- This video is an ESP32 with github code: [LINK](https://www.youtube.com/watch?v=rpD8mo0Jbuc)
+- They aren’t using simple PID.
+- With LKF state estimates, they probably use state feedback (like LQR) or PID + feedforward, which can explicitly stabilize second-order dynamics.
+- Their robot balances smoothly, while yours oscillates or fails to converge.

+# Experiment Plan: Diagnosing Plant Order in Motor Controller System

+##  **Diagnose order of the plant**
+1. **Steps**
+   - Apply a step input (setpoint far from actual position) and observe response.
+   - A first-order system shows exponential approach.
+   - A second-order system shows overshoot/ringing.

+2. **Burst logging**
+   - Avoid serial output during motion to prevent bottlenecks.
+   - Log data to RAM and dump it only after the test completes.

+3. **Setpoint offset**
+   - Start far from the setpoint to create a **clear transient**.
+   - This highlights overshoot, ringing, or divergence.

+---

+## 📊 What to Record
+- **Commanded setpoint** (position or velocity).
+- **Measured position** (encoder).
+- **Velocity estimate** (if available).
+- **Control effort** (torque command or current request).
+- **Phase current feedback** (if available).
+- **Bus voltage / battery voltage** (to catch sag effects).
+- **Error** = setpoint − position.
+- **Optional:** IMU tilt (if balancing robot).

+---

+## 🔍 What to Look For
+- **First-order behavior:** smooth exponential decay to setpoint, no overshoot.
+- **Second-order behavior:** overshoot, ringing, oscillation before settling.
+- **Nonlinearities:** dead zones, saturation (flat response until torque jumps), current clipping.
+- **Instability:** divergence instead of convergence.

+---

+## ⚡ Refinement Ideas
+- Run with different step sizes (small vs. large) → nonlinearities will show up if response shape changes.
+- Try with and without load (wheel free vs. on ground).
+- Include a **timestamp or tick counter** in logs to reconstruct dynamics.

+---

+## ✅ Conclusion
+This experiment will let you see clearly why the plant doesn’t behave like first-order.
+By analyzing step responses, you can confirm whether the system is **second-order (or higher)** and uncover nonlinearities that break PID control assumptions.